CivicActions/ssp-toolkit/docs/ssp.md

 ##### Drupal

 Drupal, when deployed on SELinux in full enforcing mode, minimizes the number of services and computing nodes that are exposed to the Internet.
 Drupal employs both the AWS platform safeguards and the Drupal Watchdog module in monitoring and recording system events.
 All other computing nodes used in the system are isolated within AWS.

+##### Ilias

+Ilias, when deployed on SELinux in full enforcing mode, minimizes the number of services and computing nodes that are exposed to the Internet.
+Ilias employs both the AWS platform safeguards and the Ilias logging in monitoring and recording system events.
+All other computing nodes used in the system are isolated within AWS.

+##### Project

+The Project system has monitored and controlled communications at the external boundary of the information system and at key internal boundaries within the system, where appropriate.
+The Project allocates publicly accessible information system components (e.g., public web servers) specific IP address and port combinations.
+Public access into the organization’s internal networks is prevented except as appropriately mediated.

 #### a